Jamon27/be-board-game/readme.md

 This project is a backend service for a chess application.
 It is built with **Express.js** and **TypeScript** to ensure robust and scalable code, and it uses **Jest** for unit testing.
 The app is running on port :3100

+The solution is built based on the possibility to return back to the initial position.
+So from c4 to d6 we within 3 steps using the following logic: c4 -> a5 -> c4 -> d6

+Of course, it's not the shortest solution.
+But I believe it's can be a valid solution.

 ---

 ## Features